afeins19/obsdian/classNotes/(457) Graphics/Chapter 2 - WebGL.md

 ```

 # Coordinate System
+webpage coordinates have the origin at the top left corner and +x & +y are all left and down from this point respectively
 ![[Screen Shot 2024-08-28 at 1.49.39 PM.png]]

 without webgl, we define the left and top most point of the figure (120,10) and then the dimensions (150) and (150)